vladbatushkov/gateway/src/rest-service/readme.md

   }
 ```

-> Note: Don't forget to replace settings with an actual credentials from our secret chat.
+> Note: Don't forget to replace settings with actual credentials from our secret chat.

 - Add MongoDB settings provider.